-We offer a range of evidenced based psychological interventions, including group based and 1:1 therapies, classes, workshops and online support options.
+We offer a range of evidenced based psychological interventions, including group based and 1:1 therapies, classes, one-off sessions and online support options.

-Take a look at our range of video courses, each designed to address a specific mental health challenge.
-The following courses will be available from mid-November:
+We have a range of CBT-based self-help video courses that you can access online, each designed to address a specific mental health problem.
+The following courses are available:

 - Stress and Anxiety

 - Understanding Self-Esteem